happycodefriends/code-invaders/tutorial/ProcInvaders-02-Canvas.md

 # Using the Canvas

+> A `<canvas>` is a HTML element that lets you draw and paint arbitrary graphics
+> onto a portion of the webpage.
+A canvas, like any element, has a width & height
+> that you could fill with imagery to your heart's desire, using JavaScript code.

 Now that we have access to our magical painting canvas, let's do this.

 ## Drawing your first alien